SM8UTI/foodwebsite/README.md

 # Foodwebsite (Frontend)
-This is Full website Template for a food delivery or food restaurant. made only Html,css and Javascript.
+This is Full website Template for a food delivery or food restaurant.
+Made only Html , CSS and Javascript.

+## Not Responsive ##

 ##Live Demo :